luerhard/chapter_regression_and_artifical/main.md

 ## How does ML compare to traditional approaches?

-It might come as a surprise but often times the algorithms used in machine learning are quite similar, if not the same, as in the traditional quantitative social sciences.
+It might come as a surprise but often the algorithms used in machine learning are quite similar, if not the same, as in the traditional quantitative social sciences.
 Logistic regression, [!ols] regression, and [!pca], for example, are readily used in both camps.
-Even though many of the algorithms are the same, the mindset, practical approach and evaluation strategies differ.
+Even though many of the algorithms are the same, the mindset, practical approach, and evaluation strategies differ.

 In contrast to frequentist models, [!ml] models usually do not have any usable, that is interpretable, coefficients.
 Model evaluation rather works by evaluating its predictive power.